TeenCoder159/TeenCoder159/README.md

   I use Zed as my main IDE

-  I am learning how to code in rust
+  I know how to code in rust

   I know the fundamentals of C++ and basic html/css